tektoncd/experimental/webhooks-extension/DEVELOPMENT.md

 curl -d "${data}" -H "Content-Type: application/json" -X POST http://localhost:9097/webhooks
 ```

 Reference the [Knative eventing GitHub source sample](https://knative.dev/docs/eventing/samples/github-source/) to properly create the `accesstoken` secret.
 This is the secret that is used to create GitHub webhooks.

+#### Limitations

+The webhooks API is expecting only https url.
+The webhook is using Knative github event source to setup the webhook in the github.
+It requires the access token.
+The `SSH authentication (Git)` is not supported by the webhooks extension.
+The users should use the `Basic authentication (Git)` with the secret containing the access token.
+For details, refer to [Authentication](https://github.com/tektoncd/pipeline/blob/master/docs/auth.md).

 ## Architecture information